htauqeer655/NovaTech-Enterprise-Knowledge-Action-Assistant/README.md

-# 🧠 Enterprise Knowledge Assistant
+# 🧠 Enterprise Knowledge & Action Assistant

-An AI-powered enterprise knowledge assistant that allows employees to ask questions about internal company policies and documents using natural language.
+An AI-powered enterprise knowledge and action assistant that allows employees to ask questions about internal company policies and documents using natural language.

-The application uses **Retrieval-Augmented Generation (RAG)** to retrieve relevant information from company documents and provide it as context to a Large Language Model (LLM) before generating an answer.
+The application uses **Retrieval-Augmented Generation (RAG)** to retrieve relevant information from company documents and provide it as context to an LLM before generating a grounded answer.

+It also includes authentication, protected APIs, document upload, document indexing, conversational sessions, and IT support tool calling.

 ---